Associate’s Degree in Counseling

 Baltimore City Community College

 The Allied Health Services program at Baltimore City Community College (BCCC) leads to an Associate of Applied Science (AAS) degree.
 This 60-semester-credit-program teaches students fundamental principles of social and human services fields including mental health, social work, and education.
 Courses in sociology, biology, and psychology complement two required fieldwork experiences in human services counseling.
 Students can complete the general curriculum or optional specializations in addiction counseling and mental health services; certificate programs are also available.
-To apply, individuals submit proof of a high school diploma or GED and then must complete a placement test and meet with an academic advisor before they are admitted.
+To apply, individuals submit proof of a high school diploma or GED and then must complete a placement test and meet with an academic advisor.
 The BCCC program prepares students to work with diverse populations, such as veterans, the elderly, families, and people with mental illnesses, in a variety of settings and preference is given to students who plan to seek employment in the Baltimore area upon graduation.

 Mt.
 Hood Community College